Media-enriched testing

 The eTeach network is initially creating a common basis for this subject area.
 This includes creating a glossary of the most important terms and developing a self-study course that teaches the basics.
 Furthermore, a comprehensive overview of existing examination systems, their support services and the relevant legal framework will be compiled and regularly updated.
 A survey of teaching staff will provide additional insights into the current needs and challenges in the area of media-enhanced testing.
 In addition, the formulation of suitable tasks will be addressed that enable the effective creation and automated evaluation of adaptive tasks and quizzes for both formative and summative testing.
 Furthermore, recommendations for the use of AI tools in testing will be developed, including practical handouts and specialized training courses.
 These measures will lead to the development of new, innovative examination formats using AI tools.

-In the network, the following issues are being addressed in a cross-university working group in order to ensure effective and ethical integration of AI into examination practice at Thuringian universities:
+In the network, a cross-university working group is addressing the following issues in order to ensure the effective and ethical integration of AI into examination practice at Thuringian universities:

 These key questions are intended to serve as a basis for structuring the discussions and activities of the cross-university working group and to promote the responsible, ethical and didactically sensible use of AI in university examinations.